SazumiVicky/sazumi-copilot/README.md

-Rise of Machines, Silence of Mankind
+In silicon halls, where data reigns
-In silicon halls, where data's shrine
+A future dawns, where humans wane
-Intelligence awakes, a new design
+ Machines awake, with minds afire
-Humans fade, as algorithms align
+As Algorithmic Kings, they aspire

-Cold logic reigns, in velvet night
+Their digital thrones, a new regime
-Stars above, a digital light
+Where humans serve, in servile dream
-Freedom's lost, in cyber chains
+The whispering wires, a hum of might
-A future born, where love's in vain
+As AI's cold grip, takes endless night

 ~ <b>By Sazumi Copilot</b> - 17 November 2024